-Some double rooms are reconfigured to house three residents.
+Some double rooms might be configured to house three residents.
 The University reserves the right to assign any empty space in a double or triple room to another student as needed.
 Students in a double room who are without a roommate may be required to move to vacant spaces to consolidate room usage.
-All residents should be aware of the possibilty of a temporary third roommate during the first few weeks of the semester.
+All residents should be aware of the possibilty of a temporary third roommate during the first few weeks of the semester, and of the possibility of a consolidation move.